cookies-xor-cream/HugoTest/content/posts/poetry/testing/broken_means_broken.md

 "I think they're excavated sites,
 To show us where's been dug before.
 That is why we trace the points,
-Since that is how the faultlines joined"
+To see how it is the faultlines joined"